Bhartia Family and Goldman Sachs to Co-Invest in Coca-Cola for 40% Stake

 It is worth noting that Coca-Cola India has reduced the price of its 400 ml bottles by ₹5, now selling for ₹20, to remain competitive against the emerging Campa Cola.
 This price adjustment is seen as a strategic response to Campa Cola’s growing market presence, which offers a 500 ml PET bottle at the same price point.
 This move by Coca-Cola aims to safeguard its market share amidst intensifying competition in the Indian beverage sector.

-Being an American soft drink brand along with Pepsi, the company is also witnessing the heat of global boycotts for its alleged funding of Palestinian genocide.
+Being an American soft drink brand along with Pepsi, the company is also witnessing the heat of global boycotts for its alleged funding support to Israel.
 In the Middle East, regional soft drink brands like Palestine Drinks and Chat Cola have been steadily gaining ground against established American brands, particularly Coca-Cola and Pepsi.
 These local brands are leveraging cultural relevance, localized marketing, and competitive pricing strategies to carve out a significant market share.

 This trend is part of a broader movement where consumers in the Middle East are increasingly seeking homegrown alternatives that reflect their cultural values and offer competitive pricing against multinational giants.
 This has put pressure on American companies, which have dominated the global beverage market for decades.